Confident Driving Starts with the Right Guidance

 • Have a zero alcohol and/or drug level when driving.

-• You are not able to re-class your licence to a commercial driver’s licence (Class 1, 2, 3, or 4).
+• Not re-class to a Class 1, 2, 3, or 4 license.

 To exit the GDL program you must: